Crazy should be a compliment_

 But when you actually stop and think about that last sentence . . . what society has led me, and others to believe – is this view actually helping to perpetuate the crazy woman stereotype?

-She’s a rebel because she stands up for herself but a rebel is more often negatively labelled as disruptive, insubordinate and controversial.
-So women who stand up for themselves – aren’t they in fact just like any man who speaks his mind and is called determined or strong-willed?
+She’s a rebel because she stands up for herself.
+But a rebel is more often negatively labelled as disruptive, insubordinate and controversial.
+So women who stand up for themselves – aren’t they just like any man who speaks his mind and is called determined or strong-willed?
 As women we aren’t helping Serena, or women as a whole, by calling any woman who stands up for what they believe in, a ‘rebel’.

 Is she not just a strong, independent woman who knows, and owns, her own motivations and desires?
 By reinforcing the ‘rebel’ label with her catsuit at the French Open, her challenges to refs and her return to tennis after giving birth, aren’t we in fact supporting and emphasising misogynistic and antiquated views of how women in general should ‘behave’?